VB Decompiler News

 - Filter "_adj_fdivr_m32" API (Native Code)

-- Parse "movzx" assembler command (Native Code)
+- Parse "movzx" assembly command (Native Code)

-- Ignore "cwd" assembler command (Native Code)
+- Ignore "cwd" assembly command (Native Code)

 - Support external objects calling by early binding (P-Code)